 The number of people needing to pay is also rising – as is the amount of money this delivers to the Treasury.
 In 2015/16 about £4.6 billion of inheritance tax was paid but that was almost double the amount paid six years before, in 2009/10.

 The estate of anyone who dies benefits from a tax-free allowance that is called a ‘nil rate band’.
-This allowance currently stands at £325,000 and any wealth that falls under that figure can be passed on without the need for inheritance tax.
+This allowance currently stands at £325,000 and any wealth that falls under that figure can be passed on free of inheritance tax.

 Anything over and above this is taxed at 40 per cent.